caikit/website/docs/architecture_layers.md

 Since `caikit` is designed to manage AI [tasks](#tasks) in the abstract, `caikit.runtime` does not encode any _explicit_ tasks in its APIs.
 Instead, it inspects the selection of `module` implementations available and creates `training` and `inference` APIs dynamically at boot.

-The set of `modules` available is controlled by setting the [runtime.libarary](https://github.com/caikit/caikit/blob/main/caikit/config/config.yml#L94) configuration.
+The set of `modules` available is controlled by setting the [runtime.library](https://github.com/caikit/caikit/blob/main/caikit/config/config.yml#L94) configuration.
 This will cause the referenced library to be imported at boot time and all `@module` decorators will auto-register the corresponding module class.

 The `training` service will create an endpoint for each available `module`'s `train` function.
 The typed arguments for the `train` function will be inspected to form a `DataObject` with the corresponding key names and value types.

 The `inference` service will create an endpoint for each [task](#task) that has one or more `module` implementations available.
-Inference requests will require all of the `task`'s input parameters to be given and aggregate additional arguments from all availble implementations into a task inference request.
+Inference requests will require all of the `task`'s input parameters to be given and aggregate additional arguments from all available implementations into a task inference request.

 The set of interfaces for a given `caikit.runtime` with a given `runtime.library` can be dumped using `python -m caikit.runtime.dump_services`.
 The output files can then be used to create client-side code that will make requests against the running server.